 Firstly, let’s explain the Auckland Unitary Plan.
 Obviously, this only applies to Auckland residents, and as we know, subdividing is possible throughout New Zealand.
 We’ve chosen to focus on Auckland here though, as subdividing is easier than ever.

 In short, the Auckland Unitary Plan has been amended to make building on your land a lot easier.
 Density restrictions, height restrictions and even parking requirements have been relaxed.
 The idea behind it is to create a more compact Auckland, meaning building multiple dwellings on your property is now a bit easier.

 That’s not to say you can go ahead and build whatever you want without approval, but some of the previous restrictions have been relaxed, making it easier to get approval for your subdividing plans.

 Why Should You Subdivide?

 There are multiple reasons people may consider subdividing.
-While mostly financial, there are lifestyle reasons too.
+While most financial, there are lifestyle reasons too.
 The fact is, many homes are built on quite large properties.
 As a society, we also don’t necessarily have the desire to maintain large garden areas and backyards like we used to.
 As such, you can effectively split your property in two, and have two dwellings instead of one.

-This creates income opportunities, and also reduces the area you need to look after.
+This creates income opportunities and also reduces the area you need to look after.
 You’ll obviously lose some space, so if having a large yard and space around your home is important, subdividing probably won’t be for you.
 However, if you own an investment property, you should certainly consider whether subdividing could provide you better long-term returns.